ChrisMajuba/Network-Careers-Vol.2/README.md

 # cyber-network-website
-A website designed to extract the full capacity of how to use money
+A website designed to use money as a collaboration